Facts About Amblyopia

-The brain and the eye work together to produce vision.
-Light enters the eye and is changed into nerve signals that travel along the optic nerve to the brain.
-Amblyopia is the medical term used when the vision in one of the eyes is reduced because the eye and the brain are not working together properly.
-The eye itself looks normal, but it is not being used normally because the brain is favoring the other eye.
+The brain and the eyes work together to produce vision.
+The eye focuses light on the back part of the eye known as the retina.
+Cells of the retina then trigger nerve signals that travel along the optic nerves to the brain.
+Amblyopia is the medical term used when the vision of one eye is reduced because it fails to work properly with the brain.
+The eye itself looks normal, but for various reasons the brain favors the other eye.
 This condition is also sometimes called lazy eye.

 How common is amblyopia?

-Amblyopia is the most common cause of visual impairment in childhood.
-The condition affects approximately 2 to 3 out of every 100 children.
-Unless it is successfully treated in early childhood, amblyopia usually persists into adulthood, and is the most common cause of monocular (one eye) visual impairment among children and young and middle-aged adults.
+Amblyopia is the most common cause of visual impairment among children, affecting approximately 2 to 3 out of every 100 children.
+Unless it is successfully treated in early childhood, amblyopia usually persists into adulthood.
+It is also the most common cause of monocular (one eye) visual impairment among young and middle-aged adults.

 What causes amblyopia?